HCDE STUDY ABROAD: DESIGN LONDON

 Join Human Centered Design & Engineering faculty members Drs.
 Brock Craft and Tyler Fox on an international exploration of Experience Design.
 This three-week program includes seminar sessions, guest speakers, field trips, and critique sessions.
 It is open to undergraduates who have completed HCDE 318, and Master’s and PhD students from all design-related disciplines.

-This three-week short course aims to encourage critical practice rooted in London's vibrant Human Centered Design culture.
+This three-week short course aims to encourage critical practice rooted in London’s vibrant Human Centered Design culture.
 London remains a globally significant crossroads for creative cultures of all kinds, and has a thriving interaction and user experience design scene.
-A crucial aspect of this process is cultivating awareness of physical and social contexts and how they are mediated by technology, and how they may be investigated.
-The infrastructure of the city presents opportunities for developing deeper understanding of how to engineer interactions and experiences at a system-level scale.
+A crucial aspect of this process is cultivating awareness of physical and social contexts and how they have been and are designed.
+Leaving Seattle and getting outside of our comfort zones provides an opportunity to observe our surroundings with new critical perspectives.

-Outcomes will be research-driven, exploratory speculations on how London's infrastructures shape how it is experienced.
-Student work will be materialised in physical forms, involving people in the creation and communication of the work.
-Interactions with London's Design culture will include studio visits, use of maker-spaces, exhibition visits, talks and seminars.
-These encounters will give participating students a taste of London's creative environment, and lead to a wider awareness of how Human Centered Design contributes to placemaking, cultural development, and engaged critical practice.
+The theme of this program changes annually; previous themes have included systems, infrastructure, and tools and toolkits.
+Interactions with London’s Design culture will include studio visits, use of maker-spaces, exhibition visits, guest speakers, and seminars.
+These encounters will give participating students a taste of London’s creative environment, and lead to a wider awareness of how Human Centered Design contributes to placemaking, cultural development, and engaged critical practice.